LappleApple/awesome-leading-and-managing/Conflict-Resolution-Postmortems-Retrospectives.md

 - [How We Do Large Scale Retrospectives](https://labs.spotify.com/2015/11/05/large-scale-retros/) - by Henrik Kniberg.
 Takeaway: How decentralized retrospectives with tiered granularity helped Spotify hold large and meaningful retros.
 Breaking down large groups into teams organized around themes is the "scaling trick" here.

+- [The Overall Retrospective for Team and Stakeholders](https://age-of-product.com/overall-retrospective/) - by Stefan Wolpers.
+Takeaway: How to do a two-hour retrospective with 16 people, based on the LeSS framework's overall retrospective concept—modified to include all team members, not just team representatives.

 - [Retromat](https://plans-for-retrospectives.com/en/?id=31-127-66-29-102) - by Corinna Baldauf and Timon Fiddike.
 Activities for retrospectives, plus an eBook link.

 - [Retrospective Exercises](https://age-of-product.com/retrospective-exercises/) - by Stefan Wolpers.
 Takeaway: How to use Retromat, which aggregates lots of exercises for retrospectives, to change up your retros to keep them interesting and fresh.